Higashisonogi, Nagasaki: Government

 Higashisonogi has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
 Higashisonogi contributes one member to the Nagasaki Prefectural Assembly.
 In terms of national politics, the town is part of the Nagasaki 3rd district of the lower house of the Diet of Japan.

 Economy

 Traditionally, Higashisonogi was a whaling town and commercial fishing remains a major component of the local economy.
 Agriculture is centered on rice and most famously, Japanese green tea production.
-Other industries in the town includes lumber, charcoal production, and liverstock.
+Other industries in the town includes lumber, charcoal production, and livestock.

 Education

 Higashisonogi has two public elementary schools and one public junior high school operated by the town government, and one private elementary school and one private junior high school.
 The town does not have a high school.